jjwbruijn/ESP32-epaper-station/README.md

 - Make sure to enter a valid mac address on the infopage 0x10 offset (8 bytes) and write it back to the tag
 - Open the ESP32 firmware and edit settings.h, make sure your webserver is filled in correctly.
 - Build the ESP32 firmware and flash to your ESP32 board.
 I like to use PlatformIO.
 Whatever works for you!
 - Connect the base-station-ESL to the ESP32 using the designated pins.
-Defaults are 12/13, this can be changed in serial.cpp
+Pin configuration can be changed in serial.cpp!
 - Connect the ESL VCC and ground pins to the ESP32.
-Make sure to hook it up to 3.3v
+Make sure to hook it up to 3.3v [optional]
 - Add the wwwdir folder to your webserver, rename to esl or whatever you've entered in settings.h
 - Write access to the 'img' directory is needed
 - Boot the ESP32 and use WifiManager/config portal to connect the ESP32 to your network

 ## Next steps / errata
 Omg where to start...
 It's unstable, only happy flow is implemented, there is almost 0 error handling.
 These tags aren't meant to be used as base stations, the radio interface may be unstable and can stop/drop out.
-Your milage may vary, and is very much dependent on network congestion and RF environment
+Your milage may vary, and is very much dependent on network congestion and RF environment.

+When connected to a valid board, it'll automatically flash it and set the correct mac address.
+Very little to do!

+Connect to it's ip adres using http://<ip?>/edit and add image files to display there!

 ### Todo
 - Improve radio latency/speed
 - Built-in flasher
 - Error handling
 - Web interface
-- OTA updates
 - Improved PHP side - database for tags?
 - Remove crypto from both custom firmware/ESP32 should improve speed
 - Use the display of an ESL as a base-station status screen